larsenml/Matlab-bootcamp/README.md

 # Matlab-bootcamp
-%% See Computers in Physics Notes and Exercises
-Things to discuss:
+What is MATLAB?

+Familiarizing with the Environment

-Command line vs. script vs. function -- in contrast with compiled langauge
+Command line vs. script vs. function

 Help and Lookfor commands

+Programming Basics

 Data Structures